mary-chapman/p5.js-basic-examples/README.md

 <img src="screenshots/bubbles-change-color.png" width="200px" />

 ## [Objects with a lifespan](https://github.com/mary-chapman/p5.js-basic-examples/tree/master/bubbles-lifespan)
 These objects only last for a certain amount of time.
-Once there color is faded out, the object is deleted.
+Once their color is faded out, the object is deleted.

 <img src="screenshots/bubbles-lifespan.png" width="200px" />